elstamey/wwcrdu-presentations/speaker_workshop.md

 --

+# Timeframe

+- How long is your talk?
+- Will it fit in a 30 minute slot?

+--

 # Proofread!

 - Have you read your abstract?
 - Read it again.
 Now do it one more time!

 --
-# Make an abstract!

-- Title
-- Audience
-- Takeaways
+# Write a talk proposal!

+- 3 minutes to brainstorom a proposal for a 30-minute presentation
+- Start writing proposal, following worksheet
-- Flow
+- 5 minutes

 --

 # Give/Get Feedback

-- Actionable
-- Specific
-- Kind
+- Actionable, Specific, and Kind
+- Can you identify what the talk is about?
+- Can you identify the takeaways?
+- Does it have enough relevance to the attendees?
+- Will this talk fit in the allotted timeframe?
+- RESOURCE: Paper.

 --